This page provides an overview of the features and capabilities of Cloud Composer.

 logs folder in the associated Cloud Storage bucket.

 Streaming logs are available for Cloud Composer.
-You can access the streaming logs in Logs Viewer in the Google Cloud Platform Console and by using Stackdriver.
+You can access the streaming logs in Logs Viewer in the Google Cloud Console and by using Stackdriver.
 For information about using Stackdriver, see Monitoring Cloud Composer Environments.

 Networking and security